hacktifytechnologies/Network-DakshinLink-BGPPrefixHijacking/Network-DakshinLink-BGPPrefixHijack/Red/Red-Writeup.md

 ## 1. Overview - What, Why and How

-DakshinLink Networks operates a network-management portal and an edge router named **R1**.
+DakshinLink Networks operates a network-management portal and an edge router named **R1** (DakshinLink's DR).
 R1 exchanges BGP routes with two other service-provider networks:

 - **Vindhya Broadband**, whose network contains a recurring VIP FTP client.
 - **Sahyadri Data Exchange**, whose network contains a protected FTP archive.